ayushmeher/ayushmeher/README.md

 # Welcome to My GitHub! 👋

-I'I'm Ayush Meher, a data-driven decision-maker with a solid foundation in computer science and a strong background in data analysis and business analytics.
+I'm Ayush Meher, a data-driven decision-maker with a solid foundation in computer science and a strong background in data analysis and business analytics.
 Freshly graduated with a Master of Global Management in Data Science from Thunderbird School of Global Management and an MBA in Marketing Analytics from Solbridge International School of Business, I am actively looking for a full-time position as a Data Analyst or Business Analyst.

 ## 🎓 Education
 - **Master of Global Management, Data Science** (STEM Degree) - Thunderbird School of Global Management, Arizona State University